hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 That last approach would be my favourite way to address this: delegate conversion to some tool which is specialized in such detections and be rigid in what you accept.
 Accept utf-8 only, such separating concerns.
 Everything else would just allow encoding problems into your software deeper and deeper, only making them harder to identify.

 [12:27:53](#175560647313jZXNc:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 Actually I use Table Cruncher and Modern CSV to help me debugging problems.
 Both easily recognize the input file.
 CSV Comes from so many different soruces that I must be enough flexible to handle them.
 As CSV, any program that aims to read Text Files produced around the world must be flexible enough in input files.
 No one can give the end user the task to convert them, it's not their job.
-However, we have a different opinion on this point í ¾í´·â€â™‚ï¸
+However, we have a different opinion on this point ğŸ¤·â€â™‚ï¸

 [12:35:47](#175560694715ahbpL:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 I'm not saying we should have such tool, I'm just against including it by default.
 I agree it's useful in some rare situations and I've done some codepage related work for CASTR (see above) - but it's missing autodetection as it relies on HTTP headers.